Youth Justice Worker (Custodial) - Cherry Creek

 - Bring your therapeutic skills to our new state-of-the-art facility

 - Earn up to $92,712, with a base salary of $73,842 including standard penalty rates and overtime

 - Full training provided including a fully funded Certificate IV in Youth Justice

-Right now, we are recruiting for part-time and full-time roles at our state of the art, purpose built Cherry Creek Youth Justice Precinct.
-With the facility starting operations in May 2023, training for new youth justice workers will begin in February.
+Right now, we are recruiting for casual, part-time and full-time roles at our state of the art, purpose-built Cherry Creek Youth Justice Precinct with full operations set to begin soon.

 Set in a picturesque part of Victoria close to Werribee, Cherry Creek is a safe and secure place where young people can work on getting their lives back on track.
 Their efforts are supported by evidence-based programs and services.

 At Cherry Creek, we want young people to return home with the confidence that they can thrive in their own communities.
 Young people live in four-bed and eight-bed units across different neighbourhoods.
 Each unit is equipped with a kitchen, living and outdoor area to support independent living skills.

 The role of a youth justice worker at Cherry Creek